srcnebo/csv-json-converter/README.md

 ## csv to json converter

 ### Requirements
-This script requires python 3
+This script requires python 3.
 Currently using python 3.11.

 ### Use

 Place the csv file to be converted in the root directory

-from the root directory, run the command
+In the root directory, run the command
 ```
 python main.py
 ```